 For example, you can designate an AI program on your computers and deploy it on your retail store.
 This computer contains data such as common consumer’s queries and concerns.
 So while in the store, your consumers don’t have to wait for an available staff to answer questions about the product; instead they can type in questions on the computer for answers.

-Additionally, your AI technology or POS computer can store data such as new and returning customer information and new customer’s questions to add up on the database so when these questions are asked, your AI can fire back answers to the consumers based on his previous transaction (if returning customer) or disclosed information.
+Additionally, your AI technology or retail POS system can store data such as new and returning customer information and new customer’s questions to add up on the database so when these questions are asked, your AI can fire back answers to the consumers based on his previous transaction (if returning customer) or disclosed information.